How To Tell If Back Pain Is Muscular Or Spinal?

 5. Associated symptoms: Muscular pain is typically limited to the back muscles.
 If you're experiencing additional symptoms like radiating pain, numbness, or weakness in the arms or legs, it may indicate spinal involvement.
 These symptoms could be associated with conditions like herniated discs, spinal stenosis, or nerve compression.

 Remember, these guidelines are not definitive and they are not specific, but general to give you a starting point in your decision making.
 There can be an overlap between muscular and spinal causes of back pain.
-Consulting with a healthcare professional (like a Doctor of Physical Therapy) can help you discover a proper diagnosis through a comprehensive evaluation that includes a medical history assessment and physical examination, and possibly recommending additional tests or imaging from your primary care physician.
+Consulting with a healthcare professional can help you discover a proper diagnosis through a comprehensive evaluation that includes a medical history assessment and physical examination, and possibly recommending additional tests or imaging from your primary care physician.

 What are the 3 most common causes of back pain?